pemistahl/lingua-rs/README.md

     wasm-pack build --target web

-By default, all 75 supported languages are included in the compiled wasm file.
+By default, all 75 supported languages are included in the compiled wasm file which has a size of 74 MB, approximately.
 If you only need a subset of certain languages, you can tell `wasm-pack` which ones to include:

     wasm-pack build --target web -- --no-default-features --features "french,italian,spanish"